olaftouw/robotarmjs/README.md

 </html>
 ```
 * Create a Javascript file *myscript.js* in which you start controlling the robotarm by calling its methods
+* Test the result of your code by loading your HTML-page in a modern browser
+* Use the console in the developer tools (F12) of your browser to check if the code is validated correctly

 ##Methods you can use
 ### robotarm.loadLevel(name)